FamilySearch/GEDCOM.io/_pages/tag-def/CITY.md

 specification:
   - City
   - The name of the city used in the address.
-See ADDRESS_STRUCTURE for more.
+See `ADDRESS_STRUCTURE` for more details.

 label: 'City'